 The church is bare, stripped of its ornaments.
 The apparent desolation of Calvary is brought home to us, not only by the appearance of the church, but also by the austerity of the Good Friday liturgy.

 Please don't feel that you have to pretend that Jesus is "dead."
 Jesus lives - one of the prime reasons that we receive Holy Communion on this day - and Easter is only hours away.
 Today we see Christ choosing the way of perfect and self-giving love as we read the Passion according to St. John.

 Christ reigns on the cross, as we see when the cross is unveiled by the priest.
 It is at this point that we are all invited to come to the communion rail and kneel for a moment at the foot of the cross.
 There you are invited to make a silent but active response to God's love for you.

 The reserved sacrament, consecrated bread and wine from last night's Eucharist, the Eucharist of the Upper Room, is brought to the altar.
 You may receive Holy Communion and realize that even death cannot separate us from the love and presence of God in the living Christ.

 And now we wait for the liturgy of Easter Eve when tomorrow night a light will break into the darkness and we will hear the most startling news - the news that became central in our Salvation History: "He is risen."

 It's a great time for people to come together and enjoy what we might call a "victory party" - a victory won by God in Christ.
-You are invited to come and celebrate with Bishop Jenny Andison, our Area Bishop, in the Parish Hall immediately following tomorrow night's service.
+You are invited to come and celebrate in the parish hall immediately following tomorrow night's service.

-The Church of St. Martin-in-the-Fields 151 Glenlake Ave.
-Toronto, Ontario M6P 1E8 Church: 416 767-7491 Fax: 416 767-7065 www.stmartininthefields.ca
+The Church of St. Martin-in-the-Fields

+151 Glenlake Ave.
+Toronto, Ontario M6P 1E8

+Church: 416 767-7491 Fax: 416 767-7065

+www.stmartininthefields.ca

+Facebook: stmartininthefieldsTO

+Instagram: stmartingarden

 Good Friday

-April 14, 2017
+March 30, 2018

 The Church of St. Martin-in-the-Fields

+Solemn Liturgy of Good Friday

 The Clergy enter in silence.
 All kneel for silent prayer and then stand with the clergy to begin the service on page 308 (Green Book).

 THE READINGS

+Old Testament Lesson: Isaiah 52:13 - 53:12

+Psalm 22:1-17 (see leaflet)

+Tone 8.3

-Old Testament Lesson: Isaiah 52.13 - 53.12 Psalm 22:1-17 (see leaflet) Tone 8.3 New Testament Lesson: Hebrews 4:14-16 and 5:7-9 There are no acclamations today before or after the Gospel.
-The Passion of our Lord Jesus Christ according to St. John (see booklet) The Congregation is requested to take its part with boldness.
+New Testament Lesson: Hebrews 4:14-16 and 5:7-9

+There are no acclamations today before or after the Gospel.

+The Passion of our Lord Jesus Christ according to St. John (see booklet)

+The Congregation is requested to take its part with boldness.

 Sermon: the Rev'd Canon Susan Bell The Call to Solemn Prayer, page 309 The Solemn Intercession, page 310

 MEDITATION ON THE CROSS OF JESUS

+Motet: Crux Fidelis

+Jamie Hudson

-Motet: Faithful Cross; above all other, one and only noble Tree, none in foliage, none in blossom, none in fruit thy peer may be; sweetest wood, sweetest iron, sweetest weight is hung on Thee.
-King John IV of Portugal
+Faithful Cross; above all other, one and only noble Tree, none in foliage, none in blossom, none in fruit thy peer may be; sweetest wood, sweetest iron, sweetest weight is hung on Thee.

 While remaining kneeling, please join the choir in singing the following hymn during the presentation and unveiling of the Cross.

 Hymn: Faithful Cross

-1.
+Picardy

-Faithful Cross! above all other.
+Faithful Cross! above all other,

 One and only noble tree!

-None in foliage, none in blossom, None in fruit thy peer may be; Sweetest wood and sweetest iron!
-Sweetest weight is hung on thee From the smitten Lamb that rolled.
+None in foliage, none in blossom,

+None in fruit thy peer may be;

-Picardy
+Sweetest wood and sweetest iron!

+Sweetest weight is hung on thee

 Bend thy boughs, O Tree of Glory!

-Thy relaxing sinews bend; For awhile the ancient rigour That thy birth bestowed, suspend, And the King of heavenly beauty On thy bosom gently tend!
+Thy relaxing sinews bend;

+For awhile the ancient rigour

+That thy birth bestowed, suspend,

+And the King of heavenly beauty

-2.
+On thy bosom gently tend!